7 Accounts Payable Automation Best Practices

 • Enforce Strong Security Measures: Implement robust security protocols to protect sensitive financial information.

-• Utilize Secure Payment Methods: Adopt secure payment methods like electronic funds transfer (EFT) or virtual cards to reduce fraud risks.
+• Utilize Secure Payment Methods: Adopt secure payment methods like electronic funds transfer or virtual cards to reduce fraud risks.

 • Monitor Payment Activities: Continuously monitor payment activities to identify and prevent fraudulent transactions.